LDurham89/Machine-Learning-project-Disaster-Response/README.md

 Please note that the files will need to be run in this order.

 I had some issues with using the IDE provided by Udacity due to the versions of certain packages.
-As a result to run these files please make sure you are using an up-to-date versions of the joblib and classification_report packages.
+As a result to run these files please make sure you are using up-to-date versions of the joblib and classification_report packages.

+I'd also like to note that GridSearchCV can take a significant amount of time to run.
+As a result in my code I only pass one parameter to the model, but I have included other parameters commented out - just to show how I would have run Grid Search if I had a more powerful machine.

 __Packages used: There are quite a few packages used in this project.__